Go Back

 • 1 tablespoon Vietnamese beef stew seasoning

-• Seasoning: Fish sauce, salt, mushroom powder (to season the broth as needed)
+• Seasoning: Fish sauce, salt, mushroom powder (to taste)

 Garnishes (Optional):